Links to my other pages

 Hornby's system of model building was like no other, most construction toys at that time were based around building blocks and few had metal parts or methods of securely joining parts together.
 By 1901 the system was developed enough to have a patent granted.
 Hornby was given financial support by his employer D.H.
 Eliott to set up production.
 Late 1901 or early 1902 sets of parts were produced commercially and sold under the name of “Mechanics Made easy.”
 These sets came in an attractive tin box, the set comprised of just seventeen different parts (strips, brackets, axles, wheels, nuts and bolts) these parts were quite crude compared to what was to follow.
 At this time the strips were made of tin plate with folded edges, this gave the strips greater strength and avoided cut fingers!
-A model from those early days is shown on the left.
+A model from those early days is shown on the right.
 The only tools required to assemble the models were a screw driver and spanner.
-The lid of that first set is shown above at 7/6 (35p) it was a very expensive toy.This represented more than a third of an average labourers weekly wage.
+The lid of that first set is shown above at 7/6 (35p) it was a very expensive toy.This represented more than a third of an average labourers weekly wage at that time.

 In 1908 the name was changed to the now famous name of Meccano.It is believed the name was chosen by Frank Hornby because it could be easily pronounced in all languages.
 The sets at this time still had a fairly limited range of parts but the owner could build working cranes, bridges, trucks such as illustrated above and dozens of other models.
 Around 1911- 1912 the range of parts started to expand rapidly allowing ever more complex models to be constructed, such as a giant Big Wheel and the Firth of Forth railway bridge .Shown on the left is the colourful lithographed, label from a Number 4 set produced in 1911.